The Powerful Lure of the Soft Fascism Within

 The Battle Within

 This year has carried a mental and emotional weight for me; throwing up difficult questions, rooted in past and present.
-A type of psychic warfare has, at times, felt very real, speckled with black holes of darkness filled with a potent emotionality – fear, anger, regret, frustration, injustice, victimhood and sadness most will be able to relate to finding within themselves at some point.
+A type of psychic warfare has at times felt very real, speckled with black holes filled with fear, anger, regret, frustration, injustice, victimhood and sadness.

-In these moments, I couldn’t help thinking of Gollum, the corrupted hobbit in Lord of the Rings.
-A character fighting a psychic war within himself.
+In these moments, Gollum, the corrupted hobbit in Lord of the Rings, came to mind – a character fighting a psychic war within himself.

 In J.R.R.
 Tolkien’s epic – about the all-consuming nature of power compelling and crushing individuals – Gollum emerges after his former self, Sméagol, kills a friend for the ominous One Ring.
 In the second film of the trilogy, 2002’s The Two Towers, Gollum and Sméagol are shown having a fight.